PiotrMachowski/lovelace-xiaomi-vacuum-map-card/docs/templates/setup.md

        </tr>
      </tbody>
    </table>
-4. Choose appropriate mode from dropdown according to desired shape
+4. Choose the appropriate map mode from dropdown according to the desired shape
-   * Zone -> "Zone cleanup"
-   * Point -> "Pin & Go"
-   * Outline -> "Path"

    ![image](media/mode_picker.png)
 5. Mark a selection on a map